parsaeisa/Notes/DevOps/docker.md

 ## Ineracting with registries
 Registry is a place which has images .
 The biggest registry is dockerhub . sometimes companies have their own private registry .

+The registry helps us to pull images for our applications more quickly.

 login to a registry :
 ```bash
 doker login -u [username] -p [password] [registry address]